How do we know the eyewitnesses to the use of gas vans to murder Jews in Chelmno and the East are reliable?

 Holocaust deniers claim:

-The eyewitness testimony about the use of gas vans in the death camp of Chelmno and by the Einsatzgruppen units in the East is a “wild conglomeration of conflicting claims” that is of “no evidentiary value.”
+Eyewitness testimony about the use of gas vans at Chelmno and by the Einsatzgruppen units in the East is a “wild conglomeration of conflicting claims” that is of “no evidentiary value.”
 Therefore, the gas vans never existed.

 The facts are:

-There was a large body of eyewitnesses to the design, construction and use of the gas vans include the drivers of the gas vans, the heads of the Einsatzgruppen units that employed the gas vans, survivors of their use in the East and at the Chelmno death camp, and bystanders.
-While, as is always the case with eyewitnesses, there are slight variations in their testimony all agree in the major points.
-Further, their testimony is corroborated by primary German documents.
+There were many eyewitnesses to the design, construction, and use of the gas vans.
+These eyewitnesses included the drivers of the gas vans, the heads of the Einsatzgruppen units that employed the gas vans, and, finally, bystanders and survivors in the East and at the Chelmno death camp.
+While, as is always the case with eyewitnesses, there are slight variations in their testimony, all agree on major points.
+Further, their testimony is corroborated by primary documents.

-Who were the people who described the gas vans and their use?
+Who described the gas vans and their use?

-The facts about the eyewitness testimony regarding the existence of gas vans.
+Eyewitness testimony on the existence of gas vans:

-Where and when did we first learn about the gas vans?
+When and where did we first learn about the gas vans?

-The evidence for the existence and use of gas vans in the East in Soviet trials.
+Evidence for the existence of gas vans in the East: